 - ਮਨ ਕਾ ਕਹਿਆ ਮਨਸਾ ਕਰੈ ॥: Budhi follows the order of the mind (sggs 832).

-Thus, when Infinite Consciousness in a moment of self-forgetfulness viewed itself as the object of perception, countless concepts arise.
+Thus, when Infinite Consciousness or pure Awareness in a moment of self-forgetfulness viewed itself as the object of perception, countless concepts arise.
 Our lives are full of concepts.
 If we like particular concepts, we pass them on to others around us or ram them down their throat.

 Our activities arising from the false concepts are also false.
 If the cause (i.e., false ego or Haumai) is wrong, then the effect must be automatically wrong as well.